 The Omnibus Transportation Employee Testing Act of 1991 mandated the Secretary of Transportation to issue regulations to combat prohibited drug use and alcohol misuse in the transportation industry.
 For that portion of the transportation industry having to do with the provision of and service to the public of “mass transportation,” the FTA is the agency delegated with the authority and responsibility for issuing these implementing rules.
 These rules are encompassed in 49 CFR Part 655, Prevention of Alcohol Misuse and Prohibited Drug Use in Transit Operations.

-- The 12th Annual FTA Drug and Alcohol Program National Conference will be held at the Hilton New Orleans Riverside April 18-20, 2017.
-Register today!
+- See proceedings from the 12th Annual FTA Drug and Alcohol Program National Conference held in April 2017.

 - FTA's Drug and Alcohol Regulation Updates Newsletter issue #60 has been published.